smartsdk/dataModels/Sensor/Sensor/doc/spec.md

 # Sensor

-The motivation for developing this model relies on the need of describe attributes values from each sensor embebed into a device.
-Thus, rather than considering a device as a whole entity, Sensor & SensorModel split an apparatus (i.e., device) into separated elements (i.e., sensors).

 ## Description

 It represents a physical sensor intended to accomplish a particular sensing task (e.g., acceleration, gyroscope, temperature, etc.).
 In this context, a Sensor is a tangible object which serve for a specific purpose and is producer and/or consumer of data.
 It can be considered as a single object, or as a part of a collection of sensors connected to a single communication mechanism, such as Smartphones or Smartwatches.